oishikm12/cpp-collection/README.md

 ### Adhoc Problems

 * [**Rainwater Trapping**](problems/rain_water_trapping.cpp) - Given n non-negative integers representing an elevation map where the width of each bar is 1, the task is to compute how much water it is able to trap after raining.
+* [**Equalize Strings**](problems/equalize_str.cpp) - Given two strings task is to convert one to another in minimum cost, where swappings costs distance between swap, and flipping costs 1.
+* [**Rectangular Area**](problems/rectangular_area.cpp) - Given N rectangles, which are centered in the center of the Cartesian coordinate system and their sides are parallel to the coordinate axes, task is to find the area covered by these rectangles on the grid
+* [**Light Up the Bulbs**](problems/light_up_bulbs.cpp) - Given a set of bulbs in random state, task is to find minimum cost to turn on all lights, given reversing a set of bulbs takes some cost and toggling adjacent bulbs takes another
+* [**Interesting Sequences**](problems/interesting_seq.cpp) - Given a series of numbers, task is to convert all the numbers into the same in minimal cost wherein we can either increase 1 & decrease 1 or just increase 1; each with its own cost.
+* [**Winning Strategy**](problems/winning_strategy.cpp) - Given a sequential series of numbers from 1, task is to check if it is possible to convert this into another sequence, given you can only swap adjacents and can swap any player at most twice

 ### Dynamic Programming

+* [**Alpha Code**](problems/alpha_code.cpp) - Given a sequence of numbers wherein each number represents an alphabet, task is to find out how many possible sequence of characters are possible
+* [**Coin Change**](problems/coin_change.cpp) - Given a certain value and certain denominations, task is to find out how many ways can we achieve the value by using those denominations
+* [**Magic Grid**](problems/magic_grid.cpp) - Given a 2D grid consisting of both positive & negative values, task is to find the least starting energy needed to travel from top left to bottom right, such that the energy value never drops below 1, when travelling to any grid
+* [**Numerical Substrings**](problems/numerical_substrings.cpp) - Given a number as a string, task is to find the sum of all possible substrings of the string as number
+* [**Construct the Array**](problems/construct_the_array.cpp) - Given the length of an array, starting and ending of the array, the task is to find the number of ways to construct an array such that consecutive positions contain different values.
+* [**Boredom**](problems/boredom.cpp) - Given a set of numbers, the task is to find the maximum points one can earn if at any turn, they can select a number, get that much points, however all number +1 & -1 to that number gets destroyed
+* [**Minimum Chocolates**](problems/minimum_chocolates.cpp) - Given a number of students with scores, task is to ditribute chocolates between them such that, in case of adjacent people, the one with more score gets more, equal score may get different.
+Everyone gets at least 1 chocolate
+* [**Square Count**](problems/min_square_count.cpp) - Given a number, task is to find out the count of sequences where sum of squares of those numbers in the sequence would result in the selected number
+* [**Vanya & GCD**](problems/vanya_gcd.cpp) - Given a list of numbers, task is to find the number of increasing subsequences possible with ``GCD = 1``
+* [**Angry Children**](problems/angry_children.cpp) - Given a list of numbers and a number ``k``, task is to select k such numbers such that the absolute difference between them is the minimal

 ### Bit Manipulation & Bit Masking